Witiko/doctoral-thesis/main.md

 #### Experiments

-In 2020, I implemented the positional model[^35] and I evaluated if it can achieve better accuracy than the subtoken language model on the English word analogy task when we trained both models for an equal amount of time.
+In 2020, I implemented the positional model[^35] and evaluated whether it could achieve better accuracy than the subtoken language model on the English word analogy task when we trained both models for an equal amount of time.
 [@novotny2020art, Table 3]

  [^35]: See Section \vref{sec:variable-control-in-token-embedding-evaluation}
-        for a discussion about my implementation of the positional model.
+        for a discussion on my implementation of the positional model.

-In 2021, we developed the fastText constrained positional model,[^36] which was less complex than the positional model and which achieved better accuracy than the positional model on word analogy and language modeling tasks.
+In 2021, we developed the fastText constrained positional model,[^36] which was less complex than the positional model and achieved better accuracy than the positional model on word analogy and language modeling tasks.
-We compated the training time of both models. [@novotny2021when, Section 4]
+We compared the training time of both models. [@novotny2021when, Section 4]

  [^36]: See Section \vref{sec:position-independent-token-embeddings-accuracy}
-        for a discussion about the development and the accuracy of the contrained positional model.
+        for a discussion about the development and accuracy of the constrained positional model.

 #### Results